galaxyproject/pulsar/README.rst

 <http://galaxyproject.org>`_ server to run jobs on remote systems (including
 Windows) without requiring a shared mounted file systems.
-Unlike traditional Galaxy job runners - input files, scripts, and config files may be transferred to the remote system, the job is executed, and the result downloaded back to the Galaxy server.
+Unlike traditional Galaxy job runners - input files, scripts, and config files may be transferred to the remote system, the job is executed, and the results are transfered back to the Galaxy server - eliminating the need for a shared file system.

 Full documentation for the project can be found on `Read The Docs
 <https://pulsar.readthedocs.org/>`_.